xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 doesn't either.
 But you can always have a workaround by creating an intermediate node that merge 0~9 nodes and merge its output with the rest 10~N nodes.

-However, usually these many parents would indicate a bottle neck in the graph, and probably a poor graph design.
+However, usually this number of parents would indicates a bottle neck in the graph, and probably a poor graph design.

 [tbb::join_node documentation]:https://www.threadingbuildingblocks.org/docs/help/reference/flow_graph/join_node_cls.htm